 - Make your fields required or optional.
 If they are required, your user cannot submit the form until they fill out the field.
 Required fields have a little asterisk by them to denote they are required to your users.

 Answer Templates are in place to make your form set up easier.
 We have several answer templates that pre-populate the field labels with the users' choices.

-Once you've created a form, the entries tab is the default view so you can quickly see form responses.
+Once you've created a form, the Resposes tab is the default view so you can quickly see form responses.

-- Download all of the entered form data to CSV by selecting "Export Entries"
+- Download all of the entered form data to CSV by selecting "Export all Responses"

 - Delete undesired form entries

 - Select "Details" to view the form entries